leomartinez2019/cripto-content/_posts/2018-12-27-welcome-to-jekyll.markdown

 If we suppose blocks are generated every 10 minutes, 80 bytes * 6 * 24 * 365 = 4.2MB per year.
 With computer systems typically selling with 2GB of RAM as of 2008, and Moore's Law predicting current growth of 1.2GB per year, storage should not be a problem even if the block headers must be kept in memory.

-## 8. Simplified Payment Verification
+## 8. Verificación Simplificada de Pago

 It is possible to verify payments without running a full network node.
 A user only needs to keep a copy of the block headers of the longest proof-of-work chain, which he can get by querying network nodes until he's convinced he has the longest chain, and obtain the Merkle branch linking the transaction to the block it's timestamped in.